sonenko/web-system-monitor/README.md

 ## about
 Simple system activity monitor.
-Initially was implemented for 3 hours as test task for Scala, Spray and AngularJS stack.
+Initially was implemented for 3 hours as test task using Scala, Spray and AngularJS.

 ## run
 OS - OSX